houndhunger/django-restaurant-web-and-booking/README.md

 ## Credits
 - **Mentor**: Thanks to my mentor for his guidance and support throughout the development of this project.
-- **Code Institute Tutor Service**: Special thanks to the Code Institute Tutor Service for their assistance in difficult times and valuable feedback .
+- **Code Institute Tutor Service**: Special thanks to the Code Institute Tutor Service for their assistance in difficult times and valuable feedback.
 - **ChatGPT Service**: Appreciation to ChatGPT for providing helpful advice and code suggestions during the project development.
+- **Family**: A heartfelt thank you to my wife, who lovingly took on all the household responsibilities, allowing me the time and focus to work on this project.
+Her constant support and understanding made this possible.

 ## License
 This project is open-source and available under the MIT License.
 Feel free to fork, modify, and distribute the code for educational or commercial purposes.